 Lester Flatt – I Can’t Tell The Boys From The Girls

 We know that Lester was the conservative half of bluegrass legends Flatt & Scruggs, so there probably is no irony intended in this mildly amusing song.
-So Lester sings about having been a bachelor all his life, so he moved into the city “to find myself a maid”, but he couldn’t — and you’ve guessed it — find one because he can’t tell the boys from the girls.
+So Lester sings about having been a bachelor all his life, so he moved into the city “to find myself a maid”, but he couldn’t find one because — and you’ve guessed it — he can’t tell the boys from the girls.
 Now, why do you think he was a bachelor all his life?

 The Sensational Little Shana Lynette – Mister Russian, Please Don’t Shoot Down Santa’s Sleigh